Essential info for your family day out

-- Pushchairs and paths.
 Most of the hard surfaces around the side are hand standing with a layer of loose gravel/stone chips on top, which will be easy for your pushchair.
-There are some paths which are completely gravel/pebble so they may be tricker, and the path to the church is earth with woodchip on top which varies a lot depending on the time of year.
+There are some paths which are completely gravel/pebble so they may be trickier and the path to the church is earth with woodchip on top which varies a lot depending on the time of year.

-There are a few steps here and there: if you need help a property team member will gladly help you.
+There are a few steps here and there.
+If you need help a property team member will gladly assist you.

 - Baby changing facilities are in the outer area of the ladies/accessible toilets and are available to all.

 - The Stables tea-room has high-chairs and facilities for heating baby food.

 - The tea room also has children's pick and mix packed lunches.

 Entertaining the kids:

 - There are trails available from visitor reception to entertain children of different ages.
 Have a chat to the reception team about what your family would like to do.

 - We run events and activities regularly throughout the year.
 Have a look at our what's-on page to find out what's coming up soon.